saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 Position
 --------

-The position will define where the code will be placed inside the template.
-The possible values are listed below:
+The position defines where the code is placed inside the template.
+The possible values are listed
+below:

 .. list-table::
    :header-rows: 1